 Acquisitions The following is a summary of Group acquisitions made in the year to 31 January 2024, more detailed disclosure of which can be found in note 26 to the financial statements.
 On 15 April 2023, Palladium Group Limited purchased the entire share capital Digital Diligence Limited (trading as OneFourZero).
 On 10 August 2023, Palladium Group Limited purchased the entire share capital of White Space Strategy Limited.
 On 10 August 2023, Brandwidth Marketing Limited purchased the entire share capital of Williams Commerce Holdings Limited/ Our brands invest in R&D to convert their intellectual property into products and to automate their work for clients.
 This has accelerated as AI developments have increased the scope for automation in our businesses.
 Innovations in development include: a high-performance customer data platform, AI-driven retail media planning capabilities, an automated market research platform and AI-powered next-generation tools for our communications brands.
 We have also established Next 15 Labs as a team that carries out early-stage R&D on AI-based approaches that we think will be valuable for multiple brands over the coming years.
-Cyber security and data privacy Cloudfy Limited.Health and safetyOn 17 October 2023, Brandwidth Marketing Limited purchased the entire share capital of Rush Ventures Corp.Health and safetyOn 27 November 2023, Savanta Analytics Limited purchased the entire share capital of Explorer MWI Corporation and Savanta Group LLC acquired the entire share capital of Explorer Research Corporation.Health and safetyDuring the course of the year, we have thoroughly assessed our cyber security and data protection risks through a Group-wide gap assessment against our cyber security standards and the InformationHealth and safety Health and safety policy is a matter for the Board, and they are aware of their responsibilities and are committed to keeping health and safety policy under review; a full evaluation was undertaken during the year which resulted in comprehensive goals being set.
+Cyber security and data privacy Cloudfy Limited.
+On 17 October 2023, Brandwidth Marketing Limited purchased the entire share capital of Rush Ventures Corp.
+On 27 November 2023, Savanta Analytics Limited purchased the entire share capital of Explorer MWI Corporation and Savanta Group LLC acquired the entire share capital of Explorer Research Corporation.
+During the course of the year, we have thoroughly assessed our cyber security and data protection risks through a Group-wide gap assessment against our cyber security standards and the Information Commissioners Office Accountability Framework.
+The increased Health and safety Health and safety policy is a matter for the Board, and they are aware of their responsibilities and are committed to keeping health and safety policy under review; a full evaluation was undertaken during the year which resulted in comprehensive goals being set.
 The implementation of the Group policy on health and safety sits with the Chief Financial Officer.
 The Group is dedicated to observing health and safety laws and government guidance in every country we operate in, and we prioritise the welfare of employees, visitors, customers and any other individual or group affected by our activities.
-Whilst we benefit from being a low-risk industry, in line with our values, the health and safety of our people is our primary concern. slavery The Group does not tolerate modern slavery or human trafficking in our organisation or in our supply chain.
+Whilst we benefit from being a low-risk industry, in line with our values, the health and safety of our people is our primary concern. oversight has led to targeted mitigation strategies.
+We have also appointed an in-house Head of Data Protection to have oversight of data privacy across the Group.
+We continue to ensure we have up-to-date policies, procedures and controls in place with regard to network security, access controls and data protection.
+Modern slavery statement The Group does not tolerate modern slavery or human trafficking in our organisation or in our supply chain.
 We are committed across the Group to eliminate, as far as possible, the risk of modern slavery and human trafficking taking place.
-The Group's full policy on modern slavery can be found at www.next15.com.
-Likely future developments in the business The Group's priorities for 2024/25 are disclosed in the Strategic Report on pages 1 to 67.
-Political donations It is the Group's policy not to make donations for political purposes and, accordingly, there were no payments to political organisations during the year (2023: Ω). of the Group Charitable donations During the year ended 31 January 2024, the Group donated £92,862 to various charities (2023: £223,428).
+The Group's full policy on modern slavery can be found at www.next15.com. - The Group's priorities for 2024/25 are disclosed in the Strategic Report on pages 1 to 67.
+Political donations It is the Group's policy not to make donations for political purposes and, accordingly, there were no payments to political organisations during the year (2023: £Nil). of the Group Charitable donations During the year ended 31 January 2024, the Group donated £92,862 to various charities (2023: £223,428).